-SEAN CARROLL, a senior research associate at Caltech since 2006, received his Ph.D. in physics in 1993 from Harvard University, with a thesis entitled "Cosmological Consequences of Topological and Geometric Phenomena in Field Theories."
+SEAN CARROLL is a research professor at Caltech.
+He received his Ph.D. in physics in 1993 from Harvard University, with a thesis entitled "Cosmological Consequences of Topological and Geometric Phenomena in Field Theories."
 He was a postdoctoral researcher at the Center for Theoretical Physics at the Massachusetts Institute of Technology and at the Institute for Theoretical Physics at the University of California, Santa Barbara, and an assistant professor of physics at the University of Chicago.